Open-MBEE/flexo-mms-deployment/docker-compose/README.md

 ## Usage
 Install Docker Desktop from https://www.docker.com/

-Run `docker-compose up` in this directory, once something like the following appears, the MMS5 api should be ready.
+Run `docker-compose up` in this directory, once something like the following appears, the Flexo MMS api should be ready.

     layer1-service   | 2023-07-09T21:39:48,468Z [main] INFO  Application - Responding at http://0.0.0.0:8080